mattmaynes2/aria/reports/final/2-Project/3-Management.md

 maintaining working software at all times is that the project is always demo-able.

 The continuous integration tool chosen for this project is Travis CI.
 Travis CI is a free hosted CI system.
-Travis can be easily integrated with Github repositories, making it the obvious choice for this project.
+Travis can be easily integrated with Github repositories, and provides quick and reliable feedback about the build state of the system.

 Github rules were created to ensure that any code which is merged into the master branch does not break existing work.
 Merges to master are blocked until Travis has successfully run unit tests on the